Curacao Visitors Guide

 2. Watch The Sway Of Queen Emma Pontoon Bridge

 Queen Emma Pontoon Bridge in lively Willemstad was built in 1888 to connect the Otrobanda and Punda neighborhoods.
-Known as “Our Swinging Old Lady,” the bridge is supported by 2 motors and 16 pontoon boats.
+Known as “The Swinging Old Lady,” the bridge is supported by 2diesel engines and 16 pontoon boats.
 It’s pedestrian-only, so make sure to listen for the siren; once you hear it, watch as the entrance gates close and the bridge begins to sway to accommodate passing ships.
 This allows boats to come and go out of St. Anna Bay easily.
 Try to catch the bridge while it’s swinging!

 3. Enjoy The Pristine Beaches